paritytech/substrate-connect/packages/connect/README.md

 );
 ```

-For parachain support, you you must first instantiate the relay chain
+In order to connect to a parachain, you must first instantiate the relay chain
-where the parachain will be connected to, and then instantiate the parachain.
+this parachain is connected to, then instantiate the parachain on the same
-The following example creates a parachain for the Westend Test Network.
+`ScClient`.
+The following example connects to a parachain of the Westend test
+network:

 ```js
 import { createScClient, WellKnownChain } from '@substrate/connect';